mdgeorge4153/rusted-roots/README.md

    The documentation should clearly include exactly what must be implemented and what properties those implementations require.

- - for number type users: it should be easy to adapt existing number libraries
+ - for number type users: it should be easy to adapt existing number types

  - for number type users: it shouldn't be much harder to write code that is generic with respect to number types.
 In particular, it should be possible to use + and * to manipulate elements of a ring.

  - for the library design: the trait definitions should be easy to work with and clearly translate to standard mathematical language.
 For example, it